Well known Ellsworth restaurant calling it quits

 In April the family posted on their Facebook page that they wanted to extend their deepest thanks to all of those who have helped them through the difficult time following the unexpected death of their family member 22-year-old Andrew Jordan.

-”We now need time to heal our hearts and decide how to move forward.” the family said today.
+”We now need time to heal our hearts and decide how to move forward.” the family said.

 Some people said on their Facebook page that when Jordan’s opened back up every year after being closed for the winter they knew that spring had arrived.